Guide to STAR Measures

 Purpose and Utilization

-CPT II codes are integral to the Healthcare Effectiveness Data and Information Set (HEDIS) measures, supporting the STAR Rating system managed by the Centers for Medicare & Medicaid Services (CMS).
+CPT II codes are integral to the Healthcare Effectiveness Data and Information Set (HEDIS) measures, supporting the Star Rating system managed by the Centers for Medicare & Medicaid Services (CMS).
 These codes streamline data collection, enhance clinical documentation accuracy, and improve the efficiency of quality reporting by reducing the need for chart reviews and manual data abstraction.

 Structure and Examples